 At 18, Ventura travelled to the Dominican Republic to volunteer in orphanages and schools to meet children who battle with HIV.
 He painted schools, constructed fences, and played sports.
 He returned to the DR the next year to build a kitchen.
 Ventura maintains a close relationship with Thrive in Joy and Vision Trust, the organizations that he partnered with to help lead these trips.

 In 2019, Kristian flew to Lourdes, France in the summer to learn about and serve the handicap and elderly in hospitals, train stations, churches, and baths.
-He plans to return to Lourdes in the summers to come.
+He returned to serve in 2023, and has set plans to volunteer in the future.